The song of the waves

 Mermaids and castles...

-Dive into the heart of theaquatic element and meet its legendary creatures !
-This exhibition is designed for all the family, with itsvisual and audio ambiences.
+Dive into the heart of the aquatic world its legendary creatures !
+This exhibition is designed for for the whole family, with its visual and sound atmospheres.

-From mermaids to Mélusine, you'll meet emblematic female figures in many shapes and forms, who have stood the test of time and haunted people's minds.
+From mermaids to Mélusine, you'll meet iconic female figures in many shapes and forms, who have stood the test of time and haunted people's minds.

-Alongside Mélusine, the fairy builder from medieval legends who secretly metamorphosed in her bath, a number of " water spirits " are summoned, in a presentation based on major references from literature and the arts.
+Alongside Mélusine, the fairy builder from medieval legends who secretly transformed herself while bathing, a number of " water spirits " are summoned, in a presentation based on major references from literature and the arts.

 A symbolic history